Creighton vs San Diego State Players to Watch - Elite Eight

 Creighton Players to Watch

-Scheierman leads his squad in rebounds per contest (8.3), and also puts up 12.8 points and 3.3 assists.
+Scheierman leads his team in rebounds per game (8.3), and also averages 12.8 points and 3.3 assists.
 At the other end, he posts 1 steal and 0.3 blocked shots.

-Kalkbrenner is tops on his squad in points per contest (15.9), and also puts up 6.1 rebounds and 1.2 assists.
-Defensively, he puts up 0.6 steals and 2.1 blocked shots.

 San Diego State Players to Watch

-Lamont Butler is posting a team-high 3.4 assists per game.
-He's also contributing 8.5 points and 2.7 rebounds, sinking 40.6% of his shots from the field.

-The Aztecs get 9.8 points, 2.3 rebounds and 3.1 assists per game from Trammell.

-Nathan Mensah is the Aztecs' top rebounder (5.9 per game), and he posts 6.1 points and 0.6 assists.
+Nathan Mensah is the Aztecs' top rebounder (5.9 per game), and he puts up 6.1 points and 0.6 assists.

-Jaedon LeDee is putting up 7.9 points, 5.3 rebounds and 1 assists per contest, making 50% of his shots from the field.
+Jaedon LeDee gets the Aztecs 7.9 points, 5.3 rebounds and 1 assists per game.
+He also averages 0.5 steals and 0.4 blocked shots.

 Creighton Top Performers (Last 10 Games)